25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Principles.md

 }
 ```

-## Favor Composition
+## Favour Composition

-This principle warrants against overuse of inheritance and suggests composition as a powerful alternative for extending behavior in our designs
+This principle warrants against overuse of inheritance and suggests composition as a powerful alternative for extending behaviour in our designs

 - _HAS-A_ is better than _IS-A_

   - IS-A is an inheritance relationship: Dog is an animal
   - HAS-A is a relationship of composition: Dog has a owner

-- Instead of inheriting behavior, we can compose our objects with new behaviors
+- Instead of inheriting behaviour, we can compose our objects with new behaviours

-- Composition often gives us more flexibility, even allows behavior changes at runtime
+- Composition often gives us more flexibility, even allows behaviour changes at runtime

 ## Loose Coupling